kingnobro/IconShop/README.md

 ## Training
 I use 8 RTX 3090 (or 2 A100) to train the model.

-Feel free to adjust the batch size, number of epochs, and learning rate, as I did not spend a lot of time optimizing these parameters.
+Feel free to adjust the batch size, number of epochs, and learning rate.
+The training will take several days, so I did not spend a lot of time optimizing these parameters.
 ```
 bash scripts/train.sh
 ```